Mr. Mike's Mondo Video: Reception

 The TV boys proved right for once.
-"Mr. Mike's Mondo Video," shuffled out for national film distribution, is supposed to resemble a sophisticated, wittily satirical "Saturday Night Live."
-But "Mondo Video" looms upon us, on the big movie screen, as an often satirical, but generally off-the-mark, comedy show.
+Mr. Mike's Mondo Video, shuffled out for national film distribution, is supposed to resemble a sophisticated, wittily satirical Saturday Night Live.
+But Mondo Video looms upon us, on the big movie screen, as an often satirical, but generally off-the-mark, comedy show.

 The ads pump it up, all with the help of friends Chevy Chase ("Simply too funny for television") and Marvin Kitman ("The best comedy show of the century"), but once the show starts, it's all downhill.

 Even cameo appearances by Dan [Aykroyd], Gilda [Radner] and [Laraine] Newman can't get this slapdash, schizophrenic laugher off the ground.

 Why isn't it funny?
-I'm not sure, although seeing Buster Keaton's "Steamboat Bill, Jr." the night before "Mondo Video" made me realize comedy requires a lucidity and crystalline vision.
+I'm not sure, although seeing Buster Keaton's Steamboat Bill, Jr. the night before Mondo Video made me realize comedy requires a lucidity and crystalline vision.
 Keaton had it.
 O'Donoghue does not have it here.

-"Steamboat Bill, Jr." is one of the funniest movies ever made because it so beautifully communicates basic human emotions greed, loneliness, unrequited love and selflessness.
+Steamboat Bill, Jr. is one of the funniest movies ever made because it so beautifully communicates basic human emotions [such as] greed, loneliness, unrequited love and selflessness.

-"Mondo Video," as satire, should make fun of our failings or of the failings of society.
+Mondo Video, as satire, should make fun of our failings or of the failings of society.
 Keaton creates humor by letting us in on those private feelings and less-than-ideal attitudes we can all share at times.

 O'Donoghue creates humor by whacking us over the head with an idea.
 The laughs don't come because we're not sharing anything or learning anything.